vrojas4/vrojas4.github.io/README.md

 ## Websites I recommend

 	[YouTube](https://youtube.com)
 	* YouTube is an extremely versatile video sharing website that can be used for learning new skills, getting better a understanding on things, or for entertainment.

 	[ACI Learning](https://acilearning.com)
 	* ACI Learning is a great online educational resource I used when i wanted more knowledge on a subject in the tech field.
-They have many videos to look at all that prepare for for different certifications.
+They have many videos to look at all that prepare for different certifications.